Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Kinematics

-\begin{remark} A natural question at this point is whether the density determined by a microlocal functional $F$ is of \emph{finite order} $r\geq 0$, that is, it depends only on a finite, $\varphi$\emph{-independent} number $r$ of derivatives of the field configuration $\varphi$ at each point of $\M$, so that \eqref{s2e25} reduces to the form \eqref{s2e22}.
-Obviously, this is equivalent to the same question posed for the smooth density $E(F)[\varphi]$ representing $F^{(1)}[\varphi]$.
-It follows from Lemma \ref{s2l4} and the fundamental theorem of Calculus \eqref{a1e2} that a necessary condition for $E(F)[\varphi]$ to be of globally finite order (say) $r\in\NN$ is that for every $R\geq 0$ there is a $C>0$ such that the Lipschitz estimate
+\begin{remark} A consequence of Proposition \ref{s2p2} is that a microlocal functional $F$ depends on derivatives of its argument $\varphi$ at each $p\in\supp F$ only up to some \emph{finite} order $r\geq 0$, which can be taken to be constant on some neighborhood of $\varphi$ but otherwise depending on $\varphi$, thanks e.g. to Proposition 2, pp. 355 of \cite{zajtz}.
+A natural question at this point is whether the density determined by a microlocal functional $F$ is of \emph{finite} order $r$, that is, $r$ is actually $\varphi$\emph{-independent}, so that \eqref{s2e26} reduces to the form \eqref{s2e22}.
+Obviously, this is equivalent to the same question posed for the smooth density $E(F) [\varphi]$ representing $F^{(1)}[\varphi]$.
+It follows from Lemma \ref{s2l4} and the fundamental theorem of Calculus \eqref{a1e2} that a necessary condition for $E(F)[\varphi]$ to be of globally finite order (say) $r\in\NN$ is that for every $R\geq 0$, $k\in\NN$ there is a $C>0$ such that the Lipschitz estimates